Chairman Poochigian Sponsors Resolution Proclaiming “4-H Club Week” in Fresno County

 All employees are encouraged to help us beat Tulare County in the “Walking Works!”
 Challenge.

-(Pictured below – Fresno County Board of Supervisors with Fresno County Health Officer Dr. Ken Bird, Personnel Services Manager Paul Nerland and Personnel Analyst Lorraine Sepeda)
+(Pictured – Fresno County Board of Supervisors with Fresno County Health Officer Dr. Ken Bird, Personnel Services Manager Paul Nerland and Personnel Analyst Lorraine Sepeda)

 Supervisor Henry Perea and Chairman Debbie Poochigian sponsor resolution to commemorate the 100th Anniversary of the Armenian Genocide

 On April 21, 2015 Supervisor Henry Perea and Chairman Debbie Poochigian sponsored a resolution to commemorate the 100th Anniversary of the Armenian Genocide and recognize April 24, 2015 as a Day in Remembrance to honor the survivors and their families.

 Many Armenian-Americans in Fresno County are children, grandchildren and great-grandchildren of survivors of the genocide.